The iTind procedure delivers rapid relief of enlarged prostate symptoms through a clinically-proven, minimally invasive outpatient treatment.

 What are the risks?

-Some patients experience side effects during the procedure, but they are generally mild to moderate.
-Implantation of the iTind device may cause urinary urgency, pelvic discomfort, dysuria or hematuria.
-In rare cases, the iTind procedure may cause urinary tract infection or acute urinary retention.
-Most of these side effects occur during the 5-7 day treatment period and resolve shortly after the device is removed.
+The iTind procedure is a safe and effective treatment for BPH in men age 50 and older.
+Some patients experience side effects during the procedure, but they are generally only mild to moderate.
+Side effects, if experienced, include pain or burning with urination, blood in the urine, pelvic pain, an urgent need to urinate and/or the inability to control the urge.
+Most of these side effects occur during the 5 to 7 day treatment period and resolve shortly after the device is removed.

 Speak with your doctor to see if the iTind procedure is right for you.